SpeedStripper 400 IR Heater Review

-You can order the SpeedStripper 400 online through their website for 60 British Pounds (about $92.50).
+You can order the SpeedStripper 400 online for 60 British Pounds (about $92.50).
 It is an additional 25 Pounds (~$38.50) for shipping to the US, bringing the total investment to $131.
-The US version runs on 110 volt AC power so you can plug into any three prong outlet.
+The US version runs on 110 volt AC power so you can plug into any three-prong outlet.
 Both the US and European models put out 400 watts.
 They don’t currently have a choice between the US and European models, but if you order, they will look at the shipping destination and send the correct one.

 One feature that I’d like to see added to the unit is a power switch.
 Currently, it’s just a “plug it in and it’s on” kind of product.
 I realize that it takes several minutes to heat up, but I’d rather not have to unplug it every time that I want to take a break.
 Even though the risk of fire is reduced, it’s not eliminated.
 The folks that make and market the SpeedStripper 400 tell us that are looking at options for US retail distribution.

 The SpeedStripper 400 did improve the speed at which we could scrape paint from the exterior of the house.
 However, you’re still going to hate paint scraping.
 It’s still a slow, methodical process and your arms still get tired.
 The unit isn’t going to turn a 2-month job into a weekend project.
 You’ll be going a little fast, but don’t expect a miracle.

 Price: $17.98Was: $27.99

 Price: $21.93Was: $29.99